Installing Sage

 If prompted when opening Sage, you want to run it using a Jupyter Notebook.

-• macOS: Click on the application icon.
+• Click on the application icon.

 You can open an existing notebook (with a .ipynb extension), or you can create a new one.

-Understanding the Jupyter Notebook Interface
+Understanding Jupyter Lab

 • File commands: